austinbv/dino/README.md

 High-level abstraction in Ruby makes hardware classes easy to implement, with interfaces we expect.
 They "multitask" a single core microcontroller, with thread-safe state and callbacks for inputs, but no "task" priority.
 If you need more, integration is seamless.
 Simply connect another board and instantiate.

 Each physical component you connect to your board(s) maps to a Ruby object you can use directly.
 You get to think about your hardware and appplication logic, not all the stuff in between.
+See supported hardware [here](HARDWARE.md).

 ## Getting Started
 #### 1) Install the Gem